-Tips For Creating Better Teams To Get The Job Done by Admin
+Tips For Creating Better Teams To Get The Job Done by Jessica Hodges

 The biggest mistake people make when working in teams is thinking that everyone works just like they do, according to Gloria Petersen, a corporate speaker and trainer.
 “The most important thing to realize when working within a team is get to know each individual personality and accept that personality.
 People are different and they’ll think and respond differently.”